Truck Accident Lawyer

 Vicarious Liability

-In addition to the driver, trucking companies can be held liable in an accident if their actions amounted to negligence, as a truck accident lawyer like one from Davis, Johnson & Kallal can explain.
+In addition to the driver, trucking companies can be held liable in an accident if their actions amounted to negligence, as a truck accident lawyer like one from Davis & Johnson Law Office can explain.
 This means that if a truck driver is negligent and causes an accident while performing their duties within the scope of employment, the trucking company may be held responsible for the damages.
 Vicarious liability is based on the premise that employers are responsible for the actions of their employees while they are acting on behalf of the company.

 Federal Motor Carrier Safety Regulations